mmunna/negotiator/README.md

 Negotiator
 ======

-As of now this application queries and manages client's product price information.
+As of now this application queries and manages clients' product price information.
-In future it will be used to do more intelligent stuff like negotiating price, etc.
+In future it will do more intelligent stuff like negotiating price, etc.

 Introduction
 ------------